Is Chinese a hard language to learn?

 It may take years of study to reach advanced proficiency in Mandarin and become a translator or interpreter.
 You can also enjoy yourself and learn Mandarin by watching movies and C-dramas without subtitles.

 The difficulty of learning Chinese depends on many other factors.
-For instance, your mother tongue, your inspiration level, and your techniques will influence your learning process.
+For instance, your mother tongue, your level of inspiration, and your techniques will influence your learning process.

 How long does it take to learn?